 This is an independent publication and is not affiliated with LPI, Red Hat, EC-Council, or any other organization.
-You can freely print, use, and share the whole guide or the single pages, provided that you distribute them unmodified and not for profit.
+You are free to use and share the whole guide or any single page, provided that you distribute them unmodified and not for profit.
 This document has been composed with Apache OpenOffice.